IrynaTsymbaliuk/TravelBudget/README.md

 - ViewPager with RecyclerView

 ### Install:
 For security, I left default web client id in LoginManager class.
-To configure authentication, pass your server's client ID to the requestIdToken method.
+To configure authentication, pass server's client ID to the requestIdToken method.

 ### Usage (planned):
 Travel budget calculates daily budget.
 This app is designed for manual input of all costs.
 App is convenient for trips, irregular income or frequent change of currencies, not suitable for people who prefer cashless payments.

 ### Make a job offer: Iryna.Tsymbaliuk.dev@gmail.com
-I am looking for trainee/intern position in Kyiv or remote.